Greenhouse Effect PPT and PDF Free Download

 Fig1: Balance of atmosphere in radiation

-Greenhouse gases absorbs some amount of infrared radiations and re-emits it, a result of this feature warms atmosphere’s surface, its lower layers and keeps surface 33 degrees Celsius warmer.
+Greenhouse gases absorb some amount of infrared radiation and re-emits it, a result of this feature warms the atmosphere’s surface, its lower layers and keeps surface 33 degrees Celsius warmer.
 The traveling paths of the radiations are very clearly explained in the diagram; 343Wm^-2 is the amount of incoming solar radiation, earth reflects some amount of infrared radiation and in this greenhouse gases absorbs some of the infrared radiations, 103Wm^-2 of solar radiation.
 Thus, a net amount of incoming solar radiation is 240Wm^-2 and a net amount of outgoing infrared radiation is 240Wm^-2, in this way balance in an atmosphere is maintained.

 Types of Greenhouse Gases:

-The amount of greenhouse gases contains in the atmosphere are even less than to 1%, levels of greenhouse gases are fixed between ‘sources’ which produce greenhouse gases and ‘sinks’ which ruin greenhouse gases.
-The levels of greenhouse gases are affected by human beings, as they launch modern sources or else have an interference with sinks which are natural.
+The amount of greenhouse gases contains in the atmosphere is even less than 1%, levels of greenhouse gases are fixed between ‘sources’ which produce greenhouse gases and ‘sinks’ which ruin greenhouse gases.
+The levels of greenhouse gases are affected by human beings, as they launch modern sources or else have interference with sinks which are natural.
 Few important greenhouse gases which are present in the atmosphere are as follows:

 - Carbon dioxide (CO2)